"I'll grant you any three wishes. Just remember, you'll be going to Hell afterwards." Gamer:

 - Warcraft II once again has "it is a good day to die", and adds "on screen" to remove the Fog of War and "make it so" for fast building/training/researching.
 Meanwhile, "there can be only one" results in instant victory, and "every little thing she does" upgrades your units' magic.

 - The instant win password in Warcraft III is "allyourbasearebelongtous", while the instant defeat password is "somebodysetupusthebomb".
 The code to give yourself gold is "keysersoze n", where n is the amount you want. "greedisgood n" gets you n of both gold and lumber. "thereisnospoon" gives all units infinite mana. "strength and honor" prevents the computer from declaring your loss. "whoisjohngalt" allows research upgrades even if you haven't met the requirements (such as having a Workshop in order to research Long Rifles). warpten gives instant builds. iocainepowder grants instant death attacks to all your units. "iseedeadpeople" removes the Fog of War.
-The instant-death-plus-invincibility cheat is "whosyourdaddy".
+The Attack*100-plus-invincibility cheat is "whosyourdaddy".

 Shoot 'Em Up